 We commend KLP for adopting a public policy on nuclear weapons.
 We recommend KLP apply its policy to all nuclear weapons producing companies including those producing dual-use goods.
 We look forward to engaging with KLP, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 KLP's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!